 It depends on the complexity of the estate.
 Because of the creditor claim period, you can expect to wait a minimum of three months before probate ends.
 Scenarios like selling real estate, resolving a disputed claim, or settling a lawsuit can also complicate matters and extend the time span.
 With formal administration, a simple estate might take five or six months, while a complex case could take several months to over a year.
-Summary administration can often be done in a month or two, and sometimes even in a matter of weeks.
+Summary administration can often be done in two to three months.

 Why do I need a probate lawyer?